jlegault/ReproNim_Teaching/_episodes/Lesson_4/02-second-part.md

 # Inspecting MRI data before running Freesurfer edits

 You should always inspect the MRI data to decide whether you should edit your brain structure scan data and choose which edits to run.
 The purpose of this page is to guide you through the process of decision making and documentation before and while you do the actual Freesurfer edits such as skullstripping, gray matter and white matter edits, and control point editing.
-You can also see our full step-by-step [tutorial for Freesurfer edits](https://github.com/jlegault/Materials_for_Inspection_of_sMRI_data/blob/master/Freesurfer_Edits_Full_Tutorial.pdf).

 ## Which data should undergo manual inspection?

-Let's look at the Qoala-T table output that can be derived by following the steps in the [[Qoala-T Quality Control]] page of this wiki.
+Let's look at the Qoala-T table output that can be derived by following the steps in the first part of Lesson 4.

 ![](https://github.com/jlegault/Materials_for_Inspection_of_sMRI_data/blob/master/Images_for_wiki_page/qoala-t_table_original.png)